Riverwalk Hotel Detroit

-The Roberts Riverwalk Urban Resort Hotel, formerly the Parke-Davis Research Laboratory also once known as Building 55-Detroit Research, is a luxury hotel on the Detroit International Riverfront in Detroit, Michigan.
+The Roberts Riverwalk Urban Resort Hotel, formerly the Parke-Davis Research Laboratory also once known as Building 55-Detroit Research, is a defunct luxury hotel on the Detroit International Riverfront in Detroit, Michigan.
 The former research facility was redeveloped as a boutique luxury hotel in the 1980s.
 The building was designated a National Historic Landmark in 1976 for its historic significance as an early research laboratory.

 History

 Parke-Davis moved its facilities to this location along the Detroit River in the 1870s to take advantage of the transportation provided by the river and nearby rail lines.
 The company eventually built 26 still-extant buildings in the area; the Parke-Davis campus as a whole, now known as Stroh River Place, is recognized on the National Register of Historic Places.
 However, the most significant structure in the group, the Parke-Davis Research Laboratory, is individually recognized as a National Historic Landmark.

 The Research Laboratory was built in 1902 after Parke-Davis relocated the Detroit Boat Club to Belle Isle.
 The Detroit architectural firm of Donaldson & Meier designed the original building; later additions were designed by Albert Kahn.
 The building is a three-story brick building measuring approximately 120 by 40 ft, and is typical example of public architecture of the period.